Arrow keys: WASD keys

-Dark Castle (1986) may be the first game to use WASD keys and mouse for control.
+Telengard (1982) may be the first game to use WASD keys; Dark Castle (1986) may be the first to use WASD keys and mouse for control.
 Half-Life (1998) was one of the first mainstream games to use WASD by default.
 After being popularized by first-person shooters, WASD became more common in other computer game genres as well.
 Many of the games that have adopted this layout use a first-person or over-the-shoulder third-person perspective.
 Some games that use overhead camera views also use WASD to move the camera, such as some city-building games and economic simulation games.